Cotet-Mihai/facembine-licenta/README.md

-# FacemBine
+# CiviCom

-**FacemBine** is a modern web application designed to connect volunteers, NGOs, and public institutions in a single, centralized platform.
+**CiviCom** is a modern web application designed to connect volunteers, NGOs, and public institutions in a single, centralized platform.
 The project aims to modernize the way people discover community events, sign up for activities, sign petitions, and support social causes through donations.

 The platform solves the problem of fragmented volunteering information by providing a complete ecosystem for managing participants, organizing events, and monitoring community impact.